► 2021 Ford Focus RS officially canned

 Keep reading for what might've been.

 Ford Focus RS: a mild, but wild, hybrid

-This will be the moment that Ford presses two contrasting buttons: the RS is tipped to include a 48-volt integrated starter-generator (ISG) for a gentle boost of all-electric power at low revs.
+This should've been the moment that Ford pressed two contrasting buttons: the RS was tipped to include a 48-volt integrated starter-generator (ISG) for a gentle boost of all-electric power at low revs.

 The outgoing Focus RS (below) was very much an all-combustion affair, repeating the formula from all three generations of fast Focus.

-Adding electrical assistance is a smart way of assuaging the Blue Oval's green ideals, and complements recent launches like the Mustang Mach-E all-electric crossover - yet gives the chance to boost the RS's performance creds further.
+Adding electrical assistance was a smart way of assuaging the Blue Oval's green ideals, and complemented the Mustang Mach-E all-electric crossover - yet gave the chance to boost the RS's performance creds further.
 And we all know how fast Fords mustn't give any quarter on outright brawn and muscle...

-So what will the new RS hot hatch look like?
+So what would have the new RS hot hatch looked like?

-Naturally, the next RS will look as extreme as a Focus can, inevitably ride harder than a faulty dodgem car and accelerate faster than most sports cars.
-That electrically-assisted all-wheel-drive system might even allow a continuation of Ford’s Drift Mode, to compete with the sideways-inclined Mercedes-AMG A45.
+Extreme as a Focus could, inevitably riding harder than a faulty dodgem car and accelerating faster than most sports cars.
+That electrically-assisted all-wheel-drive system may have even allowed a continuation of Ford’s Drift Mode, to compete with the sideways-inclined Mercedes-AMG A45.

-Ford has form with its 2.3-litre EcoBoost engine, so we expect that unit to remain the basis of its next hardcore all-wheel-drive hot hatch.
+Ford has form with its 2.3-litre EcoBoost engine, so that that unit could have remained the basis of its next hardcore all-wheel-drive hot hatch.
 The last RS made 370bhp and 376lb ft in Mountune-fettled spec.